ItalyPaleAle/unlocker/README.md

 In these section we'll be looking at how to wrap and unwrap a key, which in our example is `helloworld`; Unlocker supports any kind of keys and keyfiles, for both symmetric and asymmetric ciphers.

 We will use a key called `wrappingkey1` stored inside an Azure Key Vault called `myunlockerkv`.
-We also assume that Unlocker is available at the address `http://10.20.30.40:8080`.
+We also assume that Unlocker is available at the address `https://10.20.30.40:8080`.

 > Read the [**Set up**](#set-up) section below for how to set up your Unlocker app, the relevant resources on Azure, and how to generate a key inside Key Vault.

 ### Configure and start Unlocker

-Unlocker runs as a (lightweight) app on a server you control and that offers a HTTP endpoint.
+Unlocker runs as a (lightweight) app on a server you control and that offers a HTTPS endpoint.
 You can install it on the same server where your application that requires the cryptographic key runs, or on a separate machine.

-> **Firewall rules:** Unlocker must be deployed on a server that admins can connect to via HTTP(S), on a port of your choice.
+> **Firewall rules:** Unlocker must be deployed on a server that admins can connect to via HTTPS, on a port of your choice.
 While Unlocker doesn't need to be exposed on the public Internet, your admins must be able to connect to it, even if through a private IP or VPN.
 Additionally, Unlocker must be able to make outgoing HTTPS requests.

-TODO: CONFIGURE AND START WITH DOCKER
+TODO: CONFIGURE, TLS CERT, AND START WITH DOCKER

 ### Wrapping a key